 Commercial drone pilots must pass the FAA’s aeronautical knowledge test specific for small unmanned aircraft systems (sUAS).
 Topics covered in the knowledge test include regulations, weather, weight and balance, airspace, flight restrictions, and obstacle avoidance.
 Certified pilots must always follow sUAS requirements including aircraft size and registration, and when, where, and how fast to fly.

 When your talented filmmaker is also a certified drone pilot, your options for stunning aerial videography are nearly limitless.

 Intrigued by the range of perspectives drones can bring to your videos?
-The certified drone pilots in our media production division have many ideas to share.
+The certified drone pilots on our video team have many ideas to share.
 And if you’re curious about the interesting history of flying cameras in cinematography, here’s a bit of further reading: The Drone Age (TIME Special Report), Hollywood Did a Surprisingly Good Job Predicting Our Drone Future (TNW News), and Film and TV Productions Are Using Drones for Scouting Locations, Lighting and More (Variety).